Interviews for Top Jobs at UGL Services

 - Quality, & Health, Safety, & Environmental (HSE) Manager/Facility Manager @ Genentech (1)

 Transaction Manager Interview

-The process took 4 weeks – interviewed at UGL Services in January 2011.
+The process took 4 weeks – interviewed at UGL Services (Miami, FL) in August 2010.

 Sent e-mail to HR.
 Interviewed approximately 4 weeks later.
 I was told by the interviewer / hiring manager that I (and 4 others) had been shortlisted from over 100 candidates.
 Interview went very well as the hiring manager and I had previously worked for the same company (different states - didn't know each other) and I felt there was a common respect for our work experience with that company.
 I demonstrated a thorough knowledge of the position with very positive feedback from hiring manager.
 Leaving the interview I felt I would definitely get an offer.
 The hiring manager never responded to me despite sending a thank you e-mail, 2 subsequent status request e-mails, a voicemail on the hiring manager's direct line and cell phone.
 I understand not responding to everyone who submits a resume, and maybe even not responding to everyone who is actually interviewed.
 But if someone who has been shortlisted and personally interviewed is persistent and tries to follow-up for a status 4 times over 4 weeks, I think a response is warranted.
 How hard is it to respond to an e-mail and say "We went with somebody else, good luck."?
 No response at all is extremely unprofessional for such a large, global organization.
 They need to teach their employees some basic HR interview etiquette.

 - No real "situational" type questions.
 Just basic probing as to work experience and specific job functions.
 Spoke at great length regarding duties of position, structure of company and requirements of client.
 Answer Question